micheledexter/Demos/5Week/notes.md

 - [How do they work in the background?](#how-do-they-work-in-the-background)

 #### How do I compare two objects in Java?
+- In terms of sorting (in which I am assuming this is referring) there are two ways, you could either implement the `Comparable` interface or the `Comparator` interface

 #### Comparable v Comparator?
+- `Comparable` implements the `.compareTo()` method, which compares the current object to another
+- `Comparator` implements the `.compare()` method, which compares two objects to each other

 #### Lambda functions: What are they?
 When can I use them?
+- Lambda functions are used mainly in place of `Consumer` implementations, such as in `.forEach()` loops
+  - `myArray.forEach(num -> System.out.println(num));`
+- They can also be used for other things, but that's arguably the most-used reason they are used

 #### How do they work in the background?
+- They do all of the work of building a Consumer implementation and running a for loop for us

 ## Threads, Packaging and Testing
 - [Threads](#threads)